 Easter is a significant holiday in Italy.
-In some ways it’s more important than Christmas.
-Easter is celebrated on the Sunday following the first full moon after spring equinox.
+In some ways, it’s more important than Christmas.
+Easter is celebrated on the Sunday following the first full moon after the spring equinox.
 (Yes, we are confused too) In 2013, Easter falls on Sunday, March 31.
-Pasqua is the correct name for Easter, if you don’t want to sound like a local. ).
+Pasqua is the correct name for Easter if you don’t want to sound like a local. ).

 Here are five things you can expect if you plan to visit Italy during the Easter holidays.